 Start teaching your kids smart money habits now

 Now is the time to instill good money habits and a respect for what it took your loved one to earn and build that inheritance.
 Include your children in conversations about money and show them how you manage your finances – they observe and model your behaviour.
-Check out age-appropriate tools, games, and activities that you and your kids or teens can experience together that can better prepare them for the privilege and responsibility of receiving an inheritance.
+Check out Make It Count that you and your kids or teens can experience together that can better prepare them for the privilege and responsibility of receiving an inheritance.